swiftlang/swift-testing/Documentation/ABI/TestContent.md

   padding.
 This padding will be removed in a future update to the Swift toolchain ([swift-#87650](https://github.com/swiftlang/swift/issues/87650)).

+In Embedded Swift, there is a single statically linked test content section, and its location is implementation-defined.
+Swift Testing uses the Platform Abstraction Layer annex function `_swift_testing_getTestSectionBounds()` to find the test content section at runtime in Embedded Swift.

 ### Record layout

 Regardless of platform, all test content records created and discoverable by the